KevinChang0618/How-COVID-19-Impact-Stock-Market/README.md

 - Use <b>Durbin- Watson test</b> to check <b>Time Series</b> correlation problem and use <b>Lagging</b> (Adding lagged one day of close into predictors) to fix it.
 ![image](https://user-images.githubusercontent.com/67025904/134565476-81d7a377-fc27-42a4-a2a1-0b7cf101b959.png)

 - <b>OLS model</b> become <b>WLS model</b> to avoid multicollinearity problems and add <b>lagged one day</b> predictors to avoid Series correlation problem.
 Then use <b>stepwise</b> to select variables for new model.
+Our new model's RMSE is 229.9.
 - Also, we create Ridge and LASSO regression to compare which model is the best.
+Ridge model's RMSE is 226.88 and LASSO's RMSE is 226.98.
 - Ridge Regression is the best model with the lowest RMSE.